thomasmonradlaursen/02125_RISC-V_Simulator/PLAN.md

 - Create a MoSCoW for the project
 - Setup an Overleaf project
 - Setup a Git repository
-- Write ISA simulator for RV32I in Rust
+- Study the concepts of RISC-V

 ## Week 2
+- Rewrite ISA simulator for RV32I in Rust
 - Test and finalize ISA simulator
+- Write a section on ISA simulator

+## Week 3
-- Research pipelining for RISC-V
+- Study pipelining for RISC-V
 - Begin implementing 5-stage pipeline
+- Write a section about pipelined vs single-cycle processor

-## Week 3
+## Week 4
 - Continue implementing 5-stage pipeline
 - Test and finalize pipeline
+- Write a section about current state of the processor
+- Setup experiments with this processor as the base case

-## Week 4
+## Week 5
+- Create presentation of project
+- Submit project plan
-- Research data hazard detection
+- Study data hazard detection
 - Begin implementing hazard detection unit
+- Write a section about hazards in pipelining

-## Week 5
+## Week 6
 - Continue implementing hazard detection unit
 - Test and finalize hazard detection unit
+- Write a section about current state of the processor with hazard detection
+- Compare an discuss results to the base case processor

-## Week 6
+## Week 7
-- Research data forwarding detection
+- Study data forwarding detection
 - Begin implementing forwarding detection unit
+- Write a section about data forwarding in pipelining

-## Week 7
+## Week 8
 - Continue implementing data forwarding unit
 - Test and finalize data forwarding unit

-## Week 8
-- Test and finalize simulator engine
+- Write a section about current state of the processor with hazard detection and data forwarding
+- Compare an discuss results to the base case processor and the hazard detection processor

 ## Week 9
+- Finalize simulator engine
+- Refactor and clean up code
+- Convert simulator engine to library create
+- Write a section on the final version of the processor

+## Week 10
 - Setup a Yew project
 - Create design and layout for web page
-- Setup user interaction
+- Setup user interaction with the simulator engine

-## Week 10
+## Week 11
-- Research WebGl in Yew
+- Research tools for graphically representing the datapath of the processor (WebGL)
 - Begin implementing a graphical representation of the datapath

-## Week 11
+## Week 12
+- Study web-assemly and possibility for migration from Trunk
 - Continue implementing the graphical representation of the datapath

-## Week 12
+## Week 13
 - Finalize web page

-## Week 13
+- Refactor and clean up code
+- Package final version of the project
-- Write report
+- Write a section about the web-page

 ## Week 14
-- Write report
+- Write an abstract for report
+- Write an introduction to the project
+- Write a conclusion for the project
+- Proofread report

 ## Week 15
 - Attend 02159 Operating System exam
+- Final proofread of report
 - Finish report and submit project

 ## Extensions